Skip to content

 Recovery

-Recovery after a gliding brow lift is typically easier than with larger open forehead procedures, but swelling and bruising of the forehead and upper eyelids are still expected during the first week.
-The tiny access incisions and fixation points are monitored closely in early follow-up, and mild puckering or unevenness can be seen initially as the tissues settle.
-Most patients feel ready for desk work and social activity within seven to ten days, while strenuous exercise is postponed for roughly three to four weeks.
-Brow position continues to refine over several months as swelling resolves and the elevated tissues soften into place.
+Recovery after a gliding brow lift is usually easier than recovery from larger open forehead procedures, but swelling and bruising around the forehead and upper eyelids are still expected during the first week.
+The small access incisions and temporary support points are checked closely during early follow-up.
+Mild puckering or unevenness can be visible at first as the tissues settle.
+Many patients return to desk work and social activity within seven to ten days, while strenuous exercise is usually delayed for three to four weeks.
+Brow position continues to refine over several months.

 Acute Phase